Federal False, Fictitious, or Fraudulent Claims – 18 U.S.C. § 287

 It should be noted the federal prosecutor must be able to prove a defendant knowingly intended to deceive the government to provide them with a payment knowing they were not entitled to receive.

 In other words, in a situation where there was a good faith mistake to receive a payment, or if there was a contract dispute between a contractor and the government on the terms of payment, this would not typically be sufficient for prosecution under this statute.
+Health care providers might receive a subpoena from the Office of Inspector General.

 To give readers a better understanding of the False Claims Law under 18 U.S.C. § 287, our federal criminal defense attorneys are providing an overview below.